 Thought 2: Listen for the questions behind the question.

-When we discuss students mathematical thinking, it is well known that questions are window into their current conceptions.
+When we discuss students’ mathematical thinking, it is understood that their questions are window into their current conceptions.
 This is true of all questions.
 A question is a window into what a student values and how they see the world.
 When Safia asks me if there are any other people of colour she is not simply looking for demographic information.
 While I can’t see inside her mind, I have some hunches as to what the question meant.
 I have hunches because I know Safia, I had been speaking with her for months and had an idea of her values.
 I also know Safia in a few contexts outside of math class.
-She has been part of efforts in our school to hold us accountable and create a more equitable practices.
+She has been part of efforts in our school to hold the adults accountable and create a more equitable practices.
 Safia and I also belong to the same community: she is a young, Black, visibly Muslim woman from Somali family.
-So while I was not in her mind, I had a pretty good idea of what the questions behind the question were.
+So while I could not read her mind, I had a pretty good idea of what the questions behind the question were.

 For me, and maybe for Safia, this question was about access and safety.
 It was a stand-in for a whole list of questions: will I be the only one?
 Will I feel comfortable enough to engage fully?
 Will anyone sit with me?
 Is this a place where my unique perspective will be seen, let alone valued?
 Is it worth the social risk?

 When we imagine “math people” there are whole groups of students who know that the popular construction of that term does not include them.
-And so, while I was grappling with the issue myself, I had a rare and powerful opportunity to speak to this issue authentically.
+And so, because I was grappling with the issue myself, I had a powerful opportunity to speak authentically about the issue.
 I know that Safia wants to go into a STEM field.
 I also know that she doesn’t feel like a math person.
 Further still, she told me that her previous math teacher didn’t believe in her and that that experience made her disengage from math class.